 Ten Things to Know To Survive the Next San Francisco Housing Bubble

 During the recession I saw and learned many things about the real estate market, many perhaps I would have rather not, including tax defaults, bankruptcy, foreclosures, and short sales.
 I completed my first short sale transaction in 2010, it only took a year to close!
 It was not pleasant, but I learned a lot about the inner workings of banks and dealing with mountains of paperwork.
 Subsequently many San Francisco agents began sending me their short sale listings.
 My closing ratio was in the high 90 percentile while nationwide it was closer to 50%!
 In 2011 I closed 15 short sale transactions out of 16 I attempted.
-In Sacramento, where one agent may have had 100 short sale listings at a time my short sale volume may not have seemed high but for San Francisco was a large number.
+In Sacramento, where one agent may have had 100 short sale listings at a time my short sale volume may not have seemed high but for San Francisco, 15 short sale transactions was a large number.
 I was taking care of my regular business as well, so it was a very busy time.

 Here are 10 things I learned during the recession that seemed like things that would have been helpful for homeowners and home buyers to know before the recession hit.